logicahealth/covid-19/README.md

           ├── package.json
           └── /ig-data (as shown above)
 ```
 For testing purposes, it is useful to run the IG Publisher locally.
-If you are using the autobuild configuration, you need to manually [download the IG Publisher jar file](https://fhir.github.io/latest-ig-publisher/org.hl7.fhir.publisher.jar) and put it into the **/input-cache** directory:
+If you are using the autobuild configuration, you must have a Java runtime (JRE) installed and need to manually [download the IG Publisher jar file](https://fhir.github.io/latest-ig-publisher/org.hl7.fhir.publisher.jar) into the **/input-cache** directory:

 ```
 {Github repository root}